Best Places to Live in Devon (2026 Guide)

 From its scenic coastlines and historic towns to peaceful countryside retreats, Devon offers a truly unique lifestyle.
 Whether you’re visiting for a short break or considering a permanent move, discovering where to stay in Devon and exploring the best places to live in Devon can help you experience the best this county has to offer.

-We’ve highlighted where to go in Devon, what to do, and what makes Devon famous from coastal gems like Salcombe and Ilfracombe to inland favourites like Totnes and Okehampton.
-With a rich mix of natural beauty, cultural heritage, and welcoming communities, it’s no wonder Devon remains one of the most desirable regions in the UK.
+We’ve highlighted where to go in Devon, what to do and what makes Devon famous from coastal gems like Salcombe and Ilfracombe to inland favourites like Totnes and Okehampton.
+With a mix of natural beauty, cultural heritage and welcoming communities, it’s no wonder Devon remains one of the most desirable regions in the UK.

 Are you considering selling your home in Devon?
 Zapperty can help you sell your house fast in Devon with a stress-free, transparent process.